g0d/GreyOS/README.md

 ![alt tag](https://raw.githubusercontent.com/g0d/GreyOS/master/Misc/GreyOS%20-%20Logo.png)

 GreyOS is a new kind of OS, a Meta-OS.
-(500K registered users and counting...)
+(750K registered users and counting... / 20K monthly users)

 GreyOS introduces a new era of unlimited possibilities with the concept of Cloud Computer (CC).
 GreyOS is still under rigorous development and not a final system to be deployed for business purposes.
 Ths CC is the next generation of computing but highly experimental for now.